 The master’s program is a collaboration between the following partner institutions:

-- eikones, National Centre of Competence in Research Iconic Criticism
+eikones, National Centre for Competence in Research Iconic Criticism

 The master’s program occupies an international position and incorporates the network of the Basel School of Design, eikones, and the University of Basel in its activities.